skrattaren/apf.rst/apf.rst

 - About the Discworld album by Dave Greenslade.

-  "It's called "`From The Discworld`_".
+  "It's called **From The Discworld**.
 Most of the tracks are themes for the books (I particularly like the Small Gods one) but there are two songs, 'The Shades of Ankh-Morpork' and something about a wizard's staff.
 There is also the insidious tune of the 'Stick and Bucket Dance', even down to